andy4thehuynh/andy4thehuynh.github.io/content/blog/build-confidence-using-enumerables.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Ruby"]
 date = "2015-06-24T14:31:46-07:00"
-title = "Ruby Enumerable Nil Guard"
+title = "Build Confidence Using Enumerables" description = "Ruby Enumerable Nil Guard" type = "post"
 +++

 Ruby is notorious for its enumerable library.
 I frequent Ruby's `Array#map` to iterate and modify a collection of data.
 A common occurrence is looping over a collection and getting an `undefined method _ for nil:NilClass`.